smeyer198/Overlapping-Fragments/README.md

 # Overlapping Fragment Analysis

-Program to perform DTLS handshakes and arbitrarily fragment messages.
 The program can be installed with `mvn clean install`.
+Depending on the `message` field, the program tries to initiate a new connection to a server or waits for connections from a client.

 ### Run programmatically
 Include the project as dependency: